 With the passage of AB353 in the 80th Legislative Session, state agencies now have a financial incentive to expand their sustainability efforts and must report the amount of material that they recycle.
 Additionally, state agencies now have the ability to reinvest revenue generated from recycling into future sustainability efforts, such as the purchase of recycling containers, signage, or even toward costs associated with the collection and transportation of recycled goods.
 This is a significant change from previous policy, which required all recycling revenue to return to the general fund.

 Per AB353, each state agency must report the amount of materials recycled by July 1st of each year, even if no recycling occurred.
-If your state agency is required to report, please log onto https://connect.re-trac.com/registration/nevada-state-program to create an account to report your recycled materials.
-If you have any questions regarding AB353, have questions about reporting, or would like to further your agency’s recycling program, please contact Kayla Alm, Sustainable Materials Management Coordinator at 775-687-9467 or kalm [at] ndep.nv.gov.
+If you have any questions regarding AB353, have questions about reporting, or would like to further your agency’s recycling program, please contact Kayla Alm, Sustainability Branch Supervisor, at 775-687-9467 or kalm [at] ndep.nv.gov.

 What is AB353, and does my agency apply?